Current Time in Tucson, United States

 Does Tucson observe daylight saving time?

-No, Tucson does not observe daylight saving time.
-Like most of Arizona, Tucson stays on UTC-7 all year, so the local clock does not change in March or November.
+No, Tucson, United States does not observe daylight saving time.
+It stays on UTC-7 all year, so the local time does not jump forward in spring or back in fall.
+This is especially helpful for recurring meetings, school schedules, and operations that need a fixed daily routine.

 What is the time difference between Tucson and New York?